WorldOfZero/dotcom/web/content/videos/creating-our-own-dockerized-mindustry-server.md

 If you'd like to see how we can apply similar ideas to hosting our own Minecraft Server, you can check out our containerized Minecraft server here: https://youtu.be/JtKIpGjtLzw

+The current version of this container is available on GitHub at https://github.com/WorldOfZero/mindustry-server

 ***

 Mindustry is available on Itch or Steam for desktop players or you can get a copy for your mobile phones: